vinsidious/gac/USAGE.md

 gac
 ```

-Generates an AI-powered commit message for staged changes and opens an editor for confirmation.
+Generates an AI-powered commit message for staged changes and prompts for confirmation.
+The confirmation prompt accepts:

+- `y` or `yes` - Proceed with the commit
+- `n` or `no` - Cancel the commit
+- `r` or `reroll` - Regenerate the commit message

 ---